Floetry: 2000–2004: Career breakthrough and Floetic

-Floetry released their second single, "Say Yes", released in January 2003.
+Floetry released their second single, "Say Yes", in January 2003.
 The song became more commercially successful than their predecessor, peaking at number eight on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart and number twenty-four on the Billboard Hot 100.
 Although its follow-up single "Getting Late" failed to reproduce the success of "Say Yes", the song peaked at number thirty-three on the US Hot R&B/Hip-Hop Singles & Tracks chart and number seventeen on the US Adult R&B Songs chart.
 Meanwhile, the duo released a song titled "Where's the Love" on the soundtrack of American comedy film Bringing Down the House.
 Floetry received three Grammy Award nominations at the 45th Annual Grammy Awards.
 In February 2003, Floetry toured alongside Common during his Electric Circus Tour.
 In July 2003, Floetry garnered four nominations at Soul Train Lady of Soul Awards, of which they won: Best Single by a Group for "Say Yes", Best Album by a Group for Floetic, and Best New Group.

 Floetry recorded a live album and concert film at the House of Blues in New Orleans on 3 July 2003.
 They released their live album Floacism on 18 November 2003, which peaked at number seventy-four on Billboard 200 and number eleven on the US Top R&B/Hip-Hop Albums chart.
 The album featured three new studio recorded songs, including the single "Wanna B Where U R (Thisizzaluvsong)" which features American rapper Mos Def.
 In 2004, Floetry earned a Grammy Award nomination for Best R&B Performance By a Duo or Group with Vocals at the 46th Annual Grammy Awards.
 Later that year, they made a guest appearance in American sitcom One on Ones season three episode "It's a Mad, Mad, Mad Hip Hop World".